saiyam-sandhir/Terminal-CPPlotter/README.md

 - The overloaded plot function takes a Point object as input and plots it on the plane.

 <h2>Usage</h2>
-- STEP1 Compile the code using a C++ compiler.</br>
+- Compile the code using a C++ compiler.</br>
-- STEP2: Execute the compiled program.</br>
+- Execute the compiled program.</br>
-- STEP3: The program will display the Cartasian plan with the plotted points and their distance.
+- Create 'Point' and 'Line' objects with desired coordinates.
+- Uitlize the 'plot' functions to visualize points and lines on the cartesian plane.

 <h2>License</h2>
 This project is licensed under the MIT License, granting you the freedom to use, modify, and distribute the code as per the MIT License terms.